“Is that safe?!”

 This question (and the accompanying list of scary stuff) came up so often that we had safety on the brain while planning this trip.
 We did our research- there were no serious travel warnings for the areas we were traveling to, and travel bloggers had overwhelmingly positive things to say about Mexican travel.
 However, the U.S. media makes Mexico sound pretty damn scary, so even though we hate to admit it, when we crossed the border we were a bit nervous.

-We have traveled over 1,000 miles through Baja since we crossed the border.
-We camp (in our Toyota Dolphin) every night in both urban and completely remote areas.
-We’ve boon docked (slang for camping off the grid in a remote area) many nights, and have met campers of all types in our travels.
-No one we have met has one single scary story to tell about their travels here.
-We feel safer traveling here than we did on the California coast where meth addiction and petty crime are huge problems.
+We traveled thousands of miles through Baja in the winter of 2016.
+We camped (in our Toyota Dolphin) every night in both urban and completely remote areas.
+We boon docked (slang for camping off the grid in a remote area) many nights, and met campers of all types in our travels.
+No one we met had one single scary story to tell about their travels in Baja.
+We felt safer traveling in Baja than we did on the California coast where meth addiction and petty crime are huge problems.

 So let me address a few of the big fears of Mexican travel:

 These definitely exist in Mexico, it would be silly to say otherwise.
 However, for the most part, they are an issue in border towns, and if you are not buying or selling drugs in Mexico there is no reason you should run into them.
 The U.S. Department of State issues travel warnings for individual states in Mexico, and it is very clear which states should be avoided entirely.